Electrical Injuries in Emergency Medicine

 Further inpatient care

 Inpatient care is required for patients with anything other than minor low-voltage injuries.
 Burn and trauma care, preferably at a specialized center, should be instituted early.
-Any patients with cardiac arrest, loss of consciousness, abnormal ECG, hypoxia, chest pain, dysrhythmias, and significant burns or traumatic injuries must be admitted.
+Any patients with cardiac arrest, loss of consciousness, an abnormal electrocardiogram (ECG), hypoxia, chest pain, dysrhythmias, or significant burns or traumatic injuries must be admitted.

 Transfer